secnec/LLM-Log-Explainer-project/README.md

 1. Extracting semantic features from log messages
 2. Identifying anomaly types through clustering and classification
 3. Applying representation learning to improve log-based anomaly detection

-The final label set was designed to balance specificity (providing meaningful categories) with generalizability (being applicable across different systems and log formats).

 ### Test Dataset

 The evaluation was performed using a labeled dataset of 406 log lines, sourced from the [learning-representations-on-logs-for-aiops](https://github.com/Pranjal-Gupta2/learning-representations-on-logs-for-aiops) repository.
-This dataset contains diverse log messages from real-world systems with pre-labeled anomaly types, making it ideal for evaluating the accuracy of our labeling mechanism.

-The dataset includes a balanced distribution across the six anomaly categories, with varying degrees of complexity and context dependency in the log messages.
-Each log line in the dataset contains:
-- The raw log message text
-- A true label indicating the anomaly type
-- Additional metadata including timestamps and severity levels

 ## ✍️ Evaluation

 ### Evaluation of the LLM-generated Explanations